Bullying and Cyberbullying Prevention and Advocacy Collaborative BACPAC Program | Overview

-BACPAC was founded in 2009 as an anti-bullying resource for physicians’ caregivers, families and school administration.
-In 2011, Peter Raffalli, MD and a team of pediatric experts launched a formal clinic, which has helped more than 100 children since its inception.
+BACPAC was founded in 2009 as an anti-bullying resource for physicians, caregivers, families, and school administration.
+In 2011, Peter Raffalli, MD, and a team of pediatric experts launched a formal program, which has helped more than 100 children since its inception.
 The BACPAC program is the first of its kind nationwide.

 All members of our BACPAC collaborative are pediatric experts from a variety of departments at Boston Children’s, including:

-The BACPAC clinic team consists of Dr. Raffalli (pediatric neurologist), a social worker and an education resource specialist.
+The BACPAC program consists of Dr. Raffalli (pediatric neurologist), a social worker, and an education resource specialist.
 Your child and family is seen by this team of three specialists.

 When you visit the BACPAC program, your child will have the opportunity to share his or her experiences in a safe environment and learn a variety of tools to help end the bullying:

 - strategies to help end bullying situations and prevent them in the future

 - strategies for developing a network of adult staff at school who could advocate at the level of the principal’s office when reporting bullying

 - ways to create a strong friendship group (shown to be an insulating factor against bullying)